wendyli-repos/wendyli-repos.github.io/_posts/2021-02-02-book-review-human-compatible-by-stuart-russell.md

 2. AI's ultimate goal is to satisfying human being's need. ( sounds a bit harsh to the rights of AI)
 3. Kaifu-Lee also mentioned UBI in his book AI Superpowers.

-# Some sentenancs to learn:
+# Some sentenancs/ words to note:
 1. the threat becomes more dire.
 2. fixate on their feverish quest to realize the utopias of the future.
 3. mitigate its more disastrous consequences